 Also, if you need some 2D and 3D design work done and don’t have the money to spring for AutoCAD, here are some great, completely free AutoCAD alternatives to check out.

-One for the Linux users, this is a CAD package that was written in the Python programming language, hence the name.
-One of the best open-source CAD packages for Linux, and it’s also quite simple to use if you have any kind of prior experience with two and three dimensional modeling.
+This one is for the Linux users.
+PythonCAD is a CAD package that was written in the Python programming language, hence the name.
+One of the best open-source CAD packages for Linux which is also extremely easy to use if you have any kind of prior experience with two and three-dimensional modeling.

-This one is free and it can be used on Linux, Windows and Mac.
-It is available in more than 20 languages.
-This free CAD software has a free support and everyone is welcome to contribute its advancement with his development skills.
-This tool is perfect for designing cad drawings, it writes DXF files but other types of files can be exported as well.
+It is a free open source CAD software that can be used on Linux, Windows, and macOS devices.
+It is available in more than 30 languages.
+LibreCAD has free support and everyone is welcome to contribute its advancement with their development skills.
+This tool is perfect for designing CAD drawings and it writes DXF files but other file types can be exported as well.